-Refer to Figure B-4
+Refer to Figure B.4

-- Release the Spring Loaded Pressure Arm (1) rotate the Idle Roll Arm (2) away from. the Wire Feed Drive Roll (3).
-Ensure that the groove size in the feeding position on the drive roll matches the wire size being used. - 2.
+- Release the Spring Loaded Pressure Arm (1) rotate the Idle Roll Arm (2) away from the Wire Feed Drive Roll (3).
+Ensure that the visible, stenciled size on the drive roll matches the wire size being used. - 2.
 Carefully detach the end of the wire from the spool.
-To prevent the spool from unwinding, maintain tension on the wire until after step 5. - 3.
-Cut the bent portion of wire off and straighten the first 4" (100 mm). - 4.
-Thread the wire through the In-going guide tube (4), over the drive roll (3), and into the out-going guide tube (5). - Close the idle roll arm and latch the spring loaded pressure arm (2) in place.
-Rotate the spool counterclockwise if required in order to take up extra slack in the wire.
+To prevent the spool from unwinding, do not release the wire until after step 5. - Cut the bent portion of wire off and straighten the first 4" (100 mm). - 4.
+Thread the wire through the In-going guide tube (4), over the drive roll (3), and into the out-going guide tube (5). - 5.
+Close the idle roll arm and latch the spring loaded pressure arm (2) in place (now you may release the welding wire).